tanabe1478/YoutubePublishPlugin/README.md

 )
 ```

-Then import to use it:
+And import to use it:

 ```swift
 import YoutubePublishPlugin